-Glasgow Clyde Education Foundation is a Scottish Charity set up in 2014 to support the development of Glasgow Clyde College as a world class teaching and learning facility.
-We aim to fund projects that enable the College to improve the learning and life chances of its existing students and potential students and the wider communities that the College serves.
+Glasgow Clyde Education Foundation is a Scottish Charity set up in 2014 to support the learning and life chances of students, potential students and the wider community that is served by Glasgow Clyde College.

 We disperse our funding through two grants programmes:

-- The Learning and Life Chances grant programme for project proposals that meet our priorities coming from the College’s own directorates and Students’ Association
+- A Learning and Life Chances grant programme for project proposals that meet our priorities coming from the College’s own directorates and Students’ Association

 - A Community Partnerships programme that supports progression routes to learning for neighbouring communities by funding partnership projects between external not-for-profit organisations and the College.